Sharkaboi/kotlin-koans/README.md

 Kotlin Koans are a series of exercises to get you familiar with the Kotlin Syntax.
 Each exercise is created as a failing unit test and your job is to make it pass.

+Rep for maintaining solutions for Kotlin Koans by Jetbrains.

 You can work with Kotlin Koans in one of the following ways:

 - You can play with Koans [online](https://play.kotlinlang.org/koans/overview).